tomcat118/REACT-PROJECTS/Music_app/README.md

 ### music player
 view the componenets inside Musicplayer folder to see details

+### scroll-view effect for TopPlay
+import useRef and set it to a default value useEffect that applies a scroll-view js effect onto entire page

 ### side bar
+create distinct section for Top Charts and Top artists each section display top five songCards and top five artistCards as well as their title and background image

 ### Search Bar (search engine)